parthasm/Useful-Algorithms/Graph_Search/Readme.md

 ##Input Format

-In all the input files, each row lists a vertex and all the vertices connected to it.
+In all the input files 'test_case*.txt' , each row lists a vertex and all the vertices connected to it.
 For example, a row:

 5	193	156	102